Imayeti/y2believe/wp-content/plugins/testimonial-rotator/readme.txt

 == Changelog ==

+= 3.0.1 - November 18th, 2019 =
+* FIX: botched the update and missed a bunch of the files.
+Now added.

 = 3.0 - Oct.
 28th, 2019 =
 * NEW: Theme pack merged into this plugin.
 Thank you for the support those how purchased the theme pack.